Dani Siciliano: Other collaborations

 Siciliano is also featured on two tracks, "You, Me and Us" and "Wandering", from the 2002 release by Andy Brooks, You, Me and Us.

 Solo career

 Likes...

 Likes... is Siciliano's first solo album.
 It was released by !K7 records in 2004 and was recorded and produced by Siciliano in her home-studio with additional production from her husband Matt Herbert.
 It contains a cover of the Nirvana song "Come as You Are".
 It debuted at number 28 on CMJs airplay chart.

 Slappers

 Sicilano's second album, Slappers was released in September 2006.
 It was also mainly self-produced and released by !K7.
 It was made in the same year that she worked on Herbert's album Scale.
 The album includes the country blues single "Why Can't I Make You High?" with backing vocals from Kitty Daisy & Lewis.
 The track includes a sample of the sound of "some of her girlfriends...slapping their own asses".

+Dani Siciliano

+Her third Solo Album Dani Siciliano with 11 titles was released in 2016.